Saint-Nneka/ChromeForMobileDraft/ChromeForMobile.md

 ###  1.1. <a name='OverviewofGoogleChromeforMobile'></a>Overview of Google Chrome for Mobile

 [Google Chrome](https://www.google.com/chrome/) is a popular web browser that allows you to access the internet.
-This access is not just limited to desktop users, but also to everyone who use a mobile device like yourself.
-Google chrome is a popular option for mobile users because it is fast, simple to use, and has a variety of functions.
-This user guide will teach you the key features of Google Chrome for Mobile, and provide you with a comprehensive direction on how to use it effectively.
+This access is not just limited to desktop users, but also to everyone who uses a mobile device, like yourself.
+Google Chrome is a popular option for mobile users because it is fast, simple to use, and has a variety of functions.
+This user guide will teach you the key features of Google Chrome for Mobile, and provide you with comprehensive directions on how to use it effectively.

 ###  1.2. <a name='WhyUseGoogleChromeonYourPhone'></a>Why Use Google Chrome on Your Phone?
 <!-- referece this -->
-You always have your mobile device on you everywhere you go right?
-This means that if you have google chrome installed on your mobile device, you will be able to access the internet whereever you are.
+You always have your mobile device with you everywhere you go, right?
+This means that if you have Google Chrome installed on your mobile device, you will be able to access the internet wherever you are.
 Google Chrome for Mobile is reliable, fast, and offers a seamless browsing experience.
 It also differs from other mobile browsers in a number of ways, including tab syncing, incognito mode, and gesture navigation.
 Moreso, a wide range of consumers can access Google Chrome for Mobile because it is available on both Android and iOS smartphones.

 ###  1.3. <a name='KeyFeaturesofGoogleChromeforMobile'></a>Key Features of Google Chrome for Mobile
 <!-- add reference -->